 The most common mistake I see in staff management isn’t “hiring the wrong people.”
 While that’s bound to happen occasionally, the bigger mistake is holding onto the wrong person for too long.

 Keeping nonproductive or poorly performing employees can be more harmful to the practice than leaving the job empty.
 In many cases employees like this actually create extra work.
 After you let them go, it may increase others’ workloads temporarily while you look for someone else to fill the job, but that’s better than letting a nonperforming employee ruin staff (or your) morale or drive patients away.

 This is a tough part of being a business owner, but it’s a reality.
 Remember it is your company, and you do not owe employment to anyone who is not contributing to its growth or helping to take it in the direction you wish it to go.

 I hope these answers helped you.
-Feel free to contact me or send questions to firstname.lastname@example.org.
+To learn more about all of these subjects, I recommend attending one of our free seminars: The Effective Case Acceptance Seminar or the How to Build Your Dental Dream Team Seminar; both are free one-day seminars we deliver all across the US and Canada.
+Additionally, we have our online training platform, DDS Success, where you can train all your staff on these subjects from the comfort of your office.
+Feel free to contact me or send questions to email@example.com.
 You can also contact me at (800) 640-1140 if there’s a situation with which you would like some help.